Middlefield (860) 349-8500

 Wallingford (203) 294-4977

-Congenital foot problems require immediate attention to avoid future complications.
-If you have any concerns, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact Dr. Gordon Fosdick from Affiliated Foot Care Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Middlefield and Wallingford, CT .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If left untreated, toenail fungus may spread to other toenails, skin, or even fingernails.
-If you suspect you have toenail fungus it is important to seek treatment right away.
-For more information about treatment, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
+If you are suffering from bunion pain, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Symptoms